 - 1. Remove the top engine cover. - 2.
 Remove the starter cover by unscrewing the bolts. - 3.
-Make sure the engine is in neutral and that the engine stop switch lock is attached to the engine stop switch. - 4.
+Make sure the engine is in neutral and that the switch is attached to the engine shut off switch. - 4.
 Insert the knotted end of the emergency starter rope in the notch into the flywheel rotor and wind the rope several times clockwise.